ManiAm/VENTOS_Public/README.md

 **OpenSSL library:** OpenSSL is an open-source implementation of the SSL and TLS protocols.
 The core library, written in the C programming language, implements the basic cryptographic functions and provides various utility functions.
 We use OpenSSL library to sign and verify different messages.

+**Gnuplot:** Gnuplot is a portable command-line driven graphing utility.

 Features
 --------